Lift Yourself: Release and reception

 West's lyrical style on "Lift Yourself" was commonly written off by critics.

-West tweeted out a link to his website on April 27, 2018.
+West announced the song on April 27, 2018.
 Once the website loaded, it played the track's MP3 file.
 "Lift Yourself" marked West's first piece of new music since The Life of Pablo in 2016.
 It was released for digital download and streaming as a single on April 30, 2018.
 The track was met with mixed reviews from music critics, who often criticized its lack of seriousness.
 Alex Young was highly negative in Consequence of Sound, saying the track is "not really a song so much as a musical poop joke," panning West's performance.
 Vultures Frank Guan slammed the song as "terrible" and commented that West "inhabits a theatre of the absurd where scatological squibs count as songs and ignoring your critics constitutes a constructive dialogue with them," citing his position as being obviously stupid.
 The staff of Dazed analyzed that "Lift Yourself" is "not really a song" and is instead "what appears to be more ephemeral pranking," specifically writing off West's lyrical performance.
 Pitchfork writers Amanda Wicks and Braudie Blais-Billie noted "Lift Yourself" for being a "strange, gibberish track."